huonglt/Burger-ReactJS/README.md

 - Using factory function to create Component classes of the same behavior and properties like Cheese class and Meat class.
 Checkout /client/hoc/hocFactory.js
 - Using factory functions to generate common methods for components like next(), back(), and isChecked().
 Checkout /client/hoc/fnFactory.js
 - Proxying method called from child component to parent component.
 I found it is very helpful to pass in all arguments required to execute the parent component method instead of getting the arguments from other object like event
-- Using jest for unit tests. jest has disable auto mocking now
+- Using jest for unit tests.
+Only test redux layer at the moment. jest is being used by Facebook to test their code
 - Using eslint for react / es6 modules
-- Webpack build for different environments
+- Webpack build for different environments: development & "production"
 - Code splitting on each route and on external dependencies.
 Application code is split into several bundles to speed up loading time.
 Loading component by demand at runtime, rather than loading everything at once

 I enjoy using factory functions to generate React component classes or methods.
 It helps a lot in reducing duplicated code, and boost code reusability.